The U.S. added 678,000 jobs in February. It's another sign of a hot labor market

 In some instances, rising wages are contributing to higher prices.
 And because prices are climbing rapidly, many workers' paychecks don't go as far as they used to.

-For the last two years, the Federal Reserve has kept interest rates near zero, in an effort to prop up the pandemic-scarred economy and encourage hiring.
+For the past two years, the Federal Reserve has kept interest rates near zero in an effort to prop up the pandemic-scarred economy and encourage hiring.

 But now the Fed is preparing to shift gears — focusing less on employment and more on inflation, which has soared its highest level in nearly 40 years.